City : Mentoring Park : About Mentoring

 How does mentoring work?

-There are two people involved, the mentor and you.
-So that you can develop a close relationship, your mentor will spend time getting to know you and understanding your situation.
 You can decide at the beginning of the mentoring relationship how long you want it to last and how often you will meet.
-They will get to know you really well so you can trust them to give you advice specific to you.
-They are there to support you, the type of support you can get will depend on the relationship you have with your mentor.
+They are there to support you and the type of support you can get will depend on what suits you and the relationship you have with your mentor.

 What do I have to do?